Can I go to a class even if I'm short/out of shape/color blind/unlucky/clumsy/etc?

 Can my child take aerial classes?

-What kind of cross training is most beneficial for aerialists?
+What kind of cross training is most beneficial?

 Rock climbing, dancing, body building, yoga, gymnastics, and pole fitness are all great for cross training.